Rosen's no-go theorem for regular categories

 \section{Analytic and synthetic}

-In the words of Rosen, an analytic model is a set of \emph{observables} with a given \emph{resolution}.
+In the words of Rosen \cite{rosen1991life}, an analytic model is a set of \emph{observables} with a given \emph{resolution}.
 Such `resolution' is specified by a family of equivalence relations induced by functions $h : A \to X$ (each such function induces on $A$ an equivalence relation $\approx_h$ such that $a\approx_h a'$ if and only if $ha=ha'$); we call this `$h$-equivalence', or the equivalence relation `generated' by $h$.

-Now, between the lines of \cite{rosen1991life} there is the definition of a `category' of $A$-based analytica, where morphisms are determined by the refinement relation that naturally exist between equivalence relations generated by the various $h :A \to X$.
+Now, between the lines of \cite{rosen1991life} there is the definition of a \emph{category} of $A$-based analytica, where morphisms are determined by the refinement relation that naturally exists between equivalence relations generated by the various $h :A \to X$.

-Here we choose to slightly simplify this approach, considering instead the usual slice category of sets under $A$, having objects the functions $h : A \to X$, and commutative triangles as morphisms.
+In the present document, we choose to slightly simplify this approach, considering the usual slice category of sets under $A$ instead, having objects the functions $h : A \to X$, and commutative triangles as its morphisms.
 In other words: \begin{definition}[Analytic] Let $A$ be a set; the category $\An$ of \emph{functional $A$-based analytica} is the coslice category $A/\Set$. \end{definition} The typical morphism $h : \var{A}{X}\to \var{A}{Y}$ of $\An$ is a commutative triangle

-At first it might seem that Rosen's category has way less morphisms than the one defined in \autoref{anali}; on the contrary, our definition is more restrictive, and Rosen's original category $\rAn$, that we choose to dub \emph{relational} analytica, can be recovered from the following observation. \begin{remark} The category $\rAn$ of ($A$-based) relational analytica has objects the pairs
+At first, it might seem that Rosen's category has way fewer morphisms than the one defined in \autoref{anali}; on the contrary, our definition is more restrictive, and Rosen's original category $\rAn$, that we choose to dub \emph{relational} analytica, can be recovered from the following observation. \begin{remark} The category $\rAn$ of ($A$-based) relational analytica has objects the pairs

-and there exists a morphism between $\big( \var[k]{A}{Y},\firstblank\approx_k\secondblank\big)$ and $\big( \var[h]{A}{Y},\firstblank\approx_h\secondblank\big)$ when $(\firstblank \approx_k\secondblank)\subseteq (\firstblank \approx_h\secondblank)$; under such assumption, there exists a well\hyp{}defined function between the quotient sets $A/_{\!\approx_k} \to A/_{\!\approx_h}$, sending a class of $\approx_k$-equivalence into its corresponding class of $\approx_h$-equivalence.
+and there exists a morphism between $\big( \var[k]{A}{Y},\firstblank\approx_k\firstblank\big)$ and $\big( \var[h]{A}{Y},\firstblank\approx_h\firstblank\big)$ when $(\firstblank \approx_k\firstblank)\subseteq (\firstblank \approx_h\firstblank)$; under such assumption, there exists a well\hyp{}defined function between the quotient sets $A/_{\!\approx_k} \to A/_{\!\approx_h}$, sending a class of $\approx_k$-equivalence into its corresponding class of $\approx_h$-equivalence.